bsinkule/Grid-Template-Areas/README.md

 * `footer {
     grid-area: footer;
 }`
 13. The webpage is now setup for mobile.
-All the elements are stacked on top of each other in the order that we set them in the `.wrapper` selector
+All the elements are stacked on top of each other in the order that we set them in the `.wrapper` selector.
+Check it out in the browser.
 14. Now we will add Media Queries `@media` to main.css to format the page to become responsive when the screen is larger
 15. Paste the below code into main.css so when the screen width gets to 700px the webpage changes to a 2 column layout.
 When formated like in the image below, you will notice how readable the grid template area code is. `grid-template-columns` specifies there will be 2 columns (the left column is 1fr (i.e. 25%) and the right will be 3fr (i.e. 75%)).
 The `grid-template-areas` lists 2 `grid-area` names per line with quotes around the 2 `grid-area` names to show what elements will be in each of the 2 columns.
 This will be more evident when you look at the page in the browser.
 * `@media (min-width: 700px) {